Raven Rock Mountain Complex - Site R Tour

 it and what's being done to prevent it from happening again.

-The tour continues to the main command center for Site R
+The tour continues to the Emergency Actions Operations Center

-where you will have the opportunity to see the exciting day-to-day activities up
+where you will have an opportunity to see the exciting day-to-day activities up

 close.

-Alternate Joint Communications Center (AJCC) for the Pentagon.
+Alternate Joint Communications Center (AJCC).
 As such, all

 communication links between the Pentagon and military installations throughout